 WHAT THIS IS

-Plyantic is the platform tax-anchored firms use to deliver Schedule III registration, ongoing federal compliance, and 280E refund work — without subcontracting the relationship, and without crossing the professional-conduct lines their licenses draw.
+Plyantic is the platform professional service firms use to coordinate federal filings across legal, tax, and compliance disciplines — without subcontracting the client relationship, and without crossing the professional-conduct lines their licenses draw.

 THE PLATFORM